folio-org/docs/content/en/docs/Settings/Settings_data_import/settings_data_import.md

 ### Searching for an import job profile

-Use the search bar to search for job profiles contained in the Job profile table.
+Use the search bar at the top of the Job Profiles pane to search the names of job profiles contained in the Job profile list.

-The Job profiles table contains the following columns:
+The Job profiles list contains the following columns:

 -   **Name.** Name of the job profile.
 -   **Tags.** Any tags assigned to the job profile